cogip/simulation/docs/install.md

 `docker compose up`

+Use `--build` option to build images and start the stack:

+`docker compose up --build`

+### Automatic Restart on Changes

+To automatically restart the services on Python source files changes or rebuild C++ extensions on C++ source files changes, use the `--watch` option:

+`docker compose up --build --watch`

 ### Dashboards Access

 The `Beacon Dashboard` (if enabled in `.env`) is accessible using a web browser at `http://localhost:8080`.